2022 PANHELLENIC EXECUTIVE COUNcil

-As President of the Panhellenic council, Mary Evelyn oversees day to day operations, her entire executive team and serves as a resource to all chapter presidents.
+As President of the Panhellenic Council, Marion oversees day to day operations, the entire executive team and serves as a resource to all chapter presidents.
 She also serves as a liaison between UGA administration and the Panhellenic community.
-This year Mary Evelyn says she is looking forward to building and strengthening relationships within both the Panhellenic community and the entire Greek Life Community.
-Mary Evelyn is eager to see what all can be accomplished within the Panhellenic Community, Greek Community, and UGA community over the next year.
+This year Marion is excited to build and strengthen relationships both within the Panhellenic community and among the entire Greek Life Community.
+She is looking forward to working alongside seven wonderful women to make this year successful for the Panhellenic Community and the Greek Community as a whole.
+Marion is so grateful for this opportunity and is excited to serve this upcoming year!

 Vice President of Finance and Correspondence

-As Vice President of Finance and Correspondence, Kendall oversees all financials of the Panhellenic Council.
+As Vice President of Finance and Correspondence, Nicole oversees all financials of the Panhellenic Council.
 She creates and upkeeps the semester budgets for the Council, as well as assists in any financial decisions for the other executive members.
 Additionally, she ensures the communication line between the council and each chapter is open by distributing minutes and emails each week keeping everyone in the know!
-Kendall says she is so excited for this opportunity to give back to the community that has given me so much, and can’t wait to see what this year will bring.
+Nicole’s goal for this year is to help facilitate a fun and invitational environment within the Panhellenic Council and community while also supporting all members of the Greek community.
+Additionally, to further implement financial transparency and help educate on financial literacy and good practices.
+She is so excited for this opportunity and looks forward to the upcoming year!

 Vice President of Recruitment

-As Panhellenic Vice President of Recruitment, Grace oversees the recruitment process for all 19 Panhellenic sororities and helps potential new members throughout the recruitment process.
-She states her biggest goal this year is that every potential new member feels accepted, included, and loved for who they are as they find their forever home.
-Furthermore, she hopes that every active member is able to provide a welcoming and positive experience for everyone participating.
-Grace exclaimed she is so excited for this opportunity, and she can’t wait to see what this year has to offer!
+As Vice President of Recruitment, Baker oversees the recruitment process for all 19 Panhellenic sororities and helps potential new members throughout the recruitment process.
+She says her goal for this upcoming year is to have a successful recruitment and continue to grow the Panhellenic Community through the 2022 recruitment process.
+She is so excited for the upcoming recruitment process and everything this year has to bring!

 Vice President of Administration